 - New Cast: TBD

-We still don’t know much this one, only that Fox is taking a second crack at this franchise after flunking out the first time and producer John Davis is looking for a little Mad Max: Fury Road magic, as he told Collider last August:
+We still don’t know much about this one, only that Fox is taking a second crack at this franchise after flunking out the first time and producer John Davis is looking for a little Mad Max: Fury Road magic, as he told Collider last August:

 Just by going back to the roots and making it authentic to what the fan base was really excited about.
 It’s female-centric, which I think is interesting.
 I love female characters, point-of-view characters in action movies.
 I thought Mad Max was great.
 I think you can always find a fresh way of doing something and going back to the basics.
 What is that people love?
 What is it that made them love the property in the first place?